-Each semester, Embry-Riddle students are selected for internships with prestigious employers, and many global business students travel to Asia, Europe, South America, and the Middle East to study abroad.
+Each semester, Embry-Riddle students are selected for internships with prestigious employers, and many business students travel to Asia, Europe, South America, and the Middle East to study abroad.

 They are all experts in their disciplines and stay engaged to ensure that curricula remain relevant.